cloudnativehero/cloudnativehero.github.io/about.markdown

 Well versed in the different public, private hybrid cloud implementation modes, Swapnil is an Open-source enthusiast and active technology contributor to open source projects like [OpenStack][1], [Docker][2], [Kubernetes][3].
 Previously core contributor and reviewer in OpenStack Kolla Project, OpenStack Requirements Project.
 Swapnil has also presented different case-studies at NIST, OpenStack Summit, Linux-Con, Container-Con, IBM Think to name a few.

-Swapnil is currently employed with [Persistent Systems][5] working on multiple customer engagements related to enterprise adoption of different cloud native implementations, digital transformation and internal training.
+Swapnil is currently employed with [Nuance Communications][5] as a Principal Cloud Architect, helping different products in cloud native implementations, digital transformation and internal training.
 You can follow me at my social media handles below or reach out to me at my [mail][4]

 [LinkedIn](https://linkedin.com/in/coolsvap)